Sexually Transmitted Infections (STIs)

 Risk of transmission for most STIs is significantly reduced using safer sex practices including barriers such as condoms (external and internal) and dental dams during all sexual contact.
 While some prevention methods are specific to certain types of infections (more detailed information is available below), barrier based options are an important part of making intentional decisions around expressions of sexuality.

-You can find condoms and dental dams in Health Services, the Office of Health Education, and most residence halls (ask your JA/RC).
+You can find condoms and dental dams in Health Services and in most residence halls (ask your JA/CA).

 What to Look Out For